Alobeast/ruby_bank/README.md

 # Rails Banking App

 ## Start the app locally
-1. Run database migrations `bin/rails db:migrate`
+1. Setup the application `bin/setup`
 2. Start the application `bin/dev`
 3. Access the app on your browser at `http://localhost:3000/`